FirestoreListenerTeam/FirestoreListenerGame/README.md

 - Maya
 - Photoshop
 - Audacity
+- Aseprite

 ### Assets

-- 3D models have been made by our artist, Víctor.
+- 3D models/UI have been made by our artist, Víctor.
 - The texture used by the floor belongs to:
 	- https://3dtextures.me/2018/02/13/wood-floor-006/
 - Audio (music and FX) is from freesound.org, including: